dhis2/training-docs/content/tracker_use/tg_Capture_app.md

 5. **Feedback** - In this widget you can place summary information about the TEI for review.
 For example if the person has allergies or you want to display information on which vaccines they have received until now you can place this information here based on what has been entered in the program

 6. **Person Profile** - This is to edit TEI's profile or attributes.
+You can also delete the TEI using this widget if the person has the appropirate level of access.

 7. **Enrollment** - The enrollment widget shows key details regarding the enrollment.
 A number of actions can also be completed via this widget related to the enrollment including: